Category

 The integration of the library was not presented as a design feature.
 It became the defining idea behind the whole project.
 A bold, credible answer to how public services could evolve.

-That single shift gave evaluators something they could not ignore.
+That single shift gave evaluators a clear reason to see the project differently.
 It moved the bid from compliant to compelling.

 We then ensured the entire submission aligned to that narrative.
+Digital review tools were also used to strengthen consistency across technical and qualitative responses, helping maintain a clear regeneration narrative throughout the bid.
 Technical responses, delivery strategy, risk management and city centre logistics were structured and written to reinforce both vision and delivery confidence, giving the client confidence in both ambition and control.

 Kier didn’t just win.
 They were selected as the partner who best understood what the project needed to become.

 Today, Storyhouse stands as one of the UK’s most recognised cultural regeneration projects.
-A high footfall destination that has redefined how cultural and public services can be delivered together.
+A high footfall destination that has redefined how cultural and community services can work together within a modern city centre.